MAKE YOUR HEALTH INSURANCE PLAN WORK FOR YOU

 - Your Doctor – this is your primary doctor for non-emergency care, wellness check-ups, and referrals to specialists.
 Most doctor offices require an appointment and for most visits there will be a co-pay.

 - Urgent Care – when you need immediate attention (cannot wait a day or two for an appointment) but the issue is not an emergency.
-Examples of health issues that would be addressed at an urgent care are: headaches, urinary track infection, back paint, cuts, etc. You do not need an appointment at the urgent care and most health plans will have a co-pay.
+Examples of health issues that would be addressed at an urgent care are: headaches, urinary tract infection, back pain, cuts, etc. You do not need an appointment at the urgent care (although some do offer that option) and most health plans will require a co-pay.

 Letters of Medical Necessity

 The most common reason a health plan will deny a service is that they do not have enough information about you and your need.
 To avoid this problem, ask your doctor, or health care provider, to write a letter of medical necessity and send it with the request for service.
 The letter should include: